Alaska Fishing Vacation Packages

 NEW King Salmon Regulations for Sitka!

-- The nonresident daily bag limit is two king salmon.
+- The nonresident daily bag limit is three king salmon.

-- The nonresident annual limit is six king salmon.
+- The nonresident annual limit is nine king salmon.

 - Let’s all go catch some King Salmon!

 Guided anglers may now retain one (1) Halibut up to 45 inches and shorter OR one (1) Halibut over 80 inches.
 There are No Annual Limits for Halibut!